Event Safety Advisory Group (SAG)

 - Consider what disruption your event may cause (for example: noise, litter, traffic)

-Guidance for people who work in settings related to events and visitor attractions
+Respiratory infections (including COVID-19): Guidance for people who work in settings related to events and visitor attractions

 - Symptoms of coronavirus

-Event organizers should continue to comply with the requirements for cleaning, ventilation, and welfare facilities in the Workplace (Health, Safety and Welfare) Regulations 1992 or the Construction Design and Management Regulations 2015 to control occupational health and safety risks.
+Event organisers should continue to comply with the requirements for cleaning, ventilation, and welfare facilities in the Workplace (Health, Safety and Welfare) Regulations 1992 or the Construction Design and Management Regulations 2015 to control occupational health and safety risks.
 For any queries, please contact your local Environmental Health Team.